mcpjungle/MCPJungle/README.md

 mcpjungle enable context7
 ```

-A disabled tool is still accessible via mcpjungle's HTTP API, so you can still manage it from the CLI (or any other HTTP client).
+A disabled tool is still accessible via mcpjungle's HTTP API, so humans can still manage it from the CLI (or any other HTTP client).

 > [!NOTE]
 > When a new server is registered in MCPJungle, all its tools are **enabled** by default.